The world has no shortage of engineers, but it does need people who specialize in certain areas of engineering.

-However, they also look at the task from the opposite perspective.
-Whereas geotechnical engineers want to make sure that no humans are endangered, environmental engineers make sure the wildlife and nature aren’t harmed as well.
+They also look at the task from the opposite perspective.
+The geotechnical engineers want to make sure that no humans are endangered; environmental engineers make sure that wildlife and nature aren’t harmed.

 Geological engineering is also known as ‘engineering geology’.
 Geology, as we all know, is the study of pressure and time.
 More specifically, the effect that these two elements have on rocks.
 Engineering geologists are concerned with

 They apply of the geological sciences to engineering study in order to assure that the company has accounted for the geological factors of the engineering work such as design, location, operation, construction, and maintenance.